eerotal/LibreSignage/README.rst

 upcoming tests for example.

 LibreSignage uses a HTTP web server to serve content to the individual signage displays.
-This means that he displays only need to run a web browser pointed to the central LibreSignage server to actually display content.
+This means that the displays only need to run a web browser pointed to the central LibreSignage server to actually display content.
 This approach has a few advantages.